toby1984/LittleFuzz/README.md

-The difference between the `addXXX()` and `setXXX()` rules is that the `addXXX()` methods will fail when trying to to register a rule more than once for any given type/property while the `setXXX()` methods will just overwrite any rule that may have been been already assigned.
+The difference between the `addXXX()` and `setXXX()` rules is that the `addXXX()` methods will fail when trying to to register a rule more than once for any given type/property while the `setXXX()` methods will just overwrite any rule that may have been already assigned.

         fuzzer.addPropertyRule( SomeClass.class, "b", (context, setter) -> {} );
         // a rule that just unconditionally increments the properties' value by one